-Indian masala chai - tea brewed with milk, ginger, and crushed spices, a refreshing, anti-inflammatory drink with ayurvedic properties.
-A much-loved drink with roots that go back to ancient India.
+Indian masala chai is an aromatic drink made with tea leaves brewed with milk, ginger, and crushed spices.
+It is a refreshing, anti-inflammatory drink with ayurvedic properties.

-Masala chai essentially is chai leaves (black tea) which is brewed in spices.
-Masala chai is made by brewing the spices along with grated or crushed ginger, and letting the tea steep just enough to release its flavor.
-Milk is added, followed by sweeter such as sugar.
+Masala chai is an aromatic brew made by brewing tea leaves with crushed whole spices, ginger, and milk.
+The chai or tea leaves are let to steep just enough to release their flavor.
+Milk is added, followed by a sweeter.

 The use of whole spices and ginger is what sets this tea apart.
 The use of spices in a herbal decoction has its origins in Ayurveda.
 The spices are known to have anti-inflammatory and immunity -building properties.
 My recipe for ginger lemon tea also uses ingredients based on Ayurvedic principles, to build immunity.

 The combination of spices used can vary from recipe to recipe, but I love to use the following spices: Cloves, cardamom, cinnamon, fennel, peppercorns.
 The beauty of the recipe is that you can play around with spices and add more or less or each.
 Or make your own variation of this basic recipe, by adding ingredients such as lemongrass or star anise, etc.